Z3r0ish/createJson/README.md

 ```

 It has the anilist id as the key entry, and inside it a json that has an array of seasons with their files.

-*NOTE: Due to a new bug its not an array of seasons but instead its a json.*